sanshuiwang/react-scroll-down/README.md

 }
 ```

+> Tips:
-> Tips: The elementDomId must have a scrolling style.(case: overflow-y: scroll)
+> The elementDomId must have a scrolling style.(case: overflow: auto; height: 100%).
+> The elementDomId can't include child nodes with (overflow: auto; height: 100%) style.

 ### Params